open-sauced/docs/docs/contributing/opensauced-maintainers-guide/community-maintainers-guide.md

 - Do not approve changes or dismiss reviews from a maintainer even if the contributor has completed the change requests.
 Re-request review instead.
 - If you have the time, it's great to encourage contributors with a positive message like these:

-  - "Thanks for contributing, [name of contributor].
+  - "Thanks for contributing, \{name of contributor}\.
 Join our [Discord](https://discord.com/invite/U2peSNf23P) community for more updates on OpenSauced and to find more projects."

   - A personal message acknowledging their impact.